queens.utils package#

 Bounds on variables for L-BFGS-B, TNC, SLSQP, Powell, and trust-constr methods.
 There are two ways to specify the bounds:

-2. Sequence of (min, max) pairs for each element in x.
+(min, max)pairs for each element in x.

 None is used to specify no bounds.
 Note that in order to use bounds you will need to manually flatten them in the same order as your inputs x0.